-In Washington State, adoption of a foster child occurs through the Department of Social and Health Services (DSHS), Children’s Administration (CA).
-There are also private agencies licensed by DSHS to provide these adoption services.
+In Washington State, adoption of a foster child occurs through the Department of Children, Youth, and Families (DCYF).
+There are also private agencies licensed by DCYF to provide these adoption services.

 STEP 1: Obtain a Home Study

 All prospective adoptive parents must undergo a home study.
 The purpose of the adoptive home study is to evaluate whether parents are qualified to adopt.
 During this process, information is gathered about the prospective parents.
 At the same time, education and assistance with preparing for their new role is provided to the prospective parents.
 The length of time for this process varies, but the goal is to complete it within 90 days.